-Access to services - Being close to schools, employment and amenities like shopping, restaurants and entertainment is a big deal to many buyers and will greatly influence home values.
-So these regions consistently appreciate, or retain their value, best.
+Access to services - Being close to schools, employment and amenities like shopping, restaurants and entertainment is important to a lot of families and will greatly influence home values.
+So those areas consistently appreciate, or retain their value, best.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a nice mixture of jobs in an area, or does it count on just one industry?
-Is the blend of commercial and residential zoning changing?
-Each of these factors plays a role.
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a nice mix of work in an area, or does it count on just one industry?
+All these play a role.